 - any other matters that the Secretary or the person considers relevant in the circumstances.

 Care should be taken when determining the contents of a Job Plan for job seekers with part-time or reduced mutual obligation requirements - for example, due to health issues or family/caring responsibilities - to ensure that the job seeker not only has the capacity to meet the individual item (activity), but the sum total of the contents of the Job Plan.

 Job seekers should be encouraged to consult with their employment services providers or the digital services contact centre, as appropriate, to identify appropriate activities they are interested in, or may prefer to undertake, to meet their mutual obligation requirements.
 While delegates will take these things into account wherever possible, delegates of the Secretary of DESE have the final decision on what should be included in a job seeker's Job Plan.

 Once the Job Plan is approved, a job seeker who fails to meet a compulsory requirement in their Job Plan may be subject to compliance action (see 3.11.13 for most job seekers or 3.11.14 for CDP participants).

 Failure to enter into a Job Plan

-If the job seeker refuses to enter into a Job Plan without good reason, the employment services provider will report this to Services Australia and this will result in compliance action.
+If the job seeker refuses to enter into a Job Plan without good reason, this refusal will be reported to Services Australia and will result in compliance action.
 The job seeker will be required to attend a further appointment to enter into a Job Plan.
 If job seekers repeatedly refuse to enter a Job Plan without good reason their payment may be cancelled by Services Australia until they do enter into a Job Plan.

 Types of items that can be included in a Job Plan